-The opening week of walleye season is one of the most highly anticipated periods on the calendar for many Ontario anglers.
+Opening day walleye fishing is one of the most highly anticipated times on the calendar for many Ontario anglers.
 It’s more than just an excuse to go fishing; it’s a long-standing tradition, where fishing buddies, parents, kids, and grandparents get together and generate lasting memories.
-Just getting out together, of course, is one of the benefits of that first traditional spring walleye outing, but it sure helps if you catch enough of these tasty fish for a great family cook-up.
+Just getting out together is one of the benefits of that traditional spring walleye outing, but it sure helps if you catch enough of these tasty fish for a family cook-up.
 Here’s how to make the most of your time on the water.

 A great start

 A successful first day starts with plenty of preparation.
 Translation: do your homework ahead of time.
 On a chart of your chosen fishing lake or river, highlight key areas to look for opening day walleye.
 Go over their behaviour, where they should be at this time of year, and cover off potential hot spots.